Design for Accessibility

 • As a passionate advocate for accessible design, I conceived and led this initiative at Accenture.
 Despite limited resources - just six weeks and one senior designer - I secured funding and created a concise, impactful guide.
 The result empowers designers and engineers to approach problem-solving with greater empathy, fostering more inclusive solutions.

-OVERALL APPROACH
+APPROACH

 With limited time and resources, we focused on mobility and sensory disabilities, drawing inspiration from industry leaders like Microsoft, Apple, and Google.
 By aligning with established digital guidelines like WCAG, we reinterpreted core accessibility principles for hardware, grounding our design approach in proven methodologies.
 You can find the PDF here: Design for Accessibility